 South Carolina Senior Housing Market Trends (2026)

-Annual assisted living rate increases across South Carolina typically range between 3% and 7%, consistent with national industry trends.
+Annual Rate Increases Consistent with Southeastern Trends: Annual assisted living rate increases across South Carolina typically range between 3% and 7%, consistent with broader Southeastern trends.
+Coastal markets may experience increases at the higher end of this range.

 What Does Assisted Living Typically Include in South Carolina?